Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** Of course, we do see the potential for more scenarios down the road - including gameplay - but we really don't want to get anyones expectations high (or have people take a bet on scripting/gametest APIs for gameplay) until we have a bit more validation on things like perf, and getting support for more platforms, and responding to your feedback as well.

--   **A:** RE: Is there anything we can do to help with that? - Keep engaging with us on improving and adding new stuff! :slight_smile: The creator community is the driver for all of this.
+-   **A:** RE: Is there anything we can do to help with that? - Keep engaging with us on improving and adding new stuff! 🙂 The creator community is the driver for all of this.

 ## Consoles